hyf1888/JustLend-DAO-Doc/docs/developers/supply_and_borrow_market/sbmV2.md

 #### **8. Withdraw Collateral**
 Withdraws TRX collateral.
-When a user withdraws collateral, the TRXProvider retrieves WTRX from the market, unwraps it into TRX, and transfers it to the specified receiver.
+When a user withdraws collateral, the TRX Provider retrieves WTRX from the market, unwraps it into TRX, and transfers it to the specified receiver.
 ``` solidity
 function withdrawCollateral(MarketParams calldata marketParams, uint256 assets, address onBehalf, address payable receiver)
 ```